Women's suffrage

-Extended political campaigns by women and their supporters were necessary to gain legislation or constitutional amendments for women's suffrage.
 In many countries, limited suffrage for women was granted before universal suffrage for men; for instance, literate women or property owners were granted suffrage before all men received it.
 The United Nations encouraged women's suffrage in the years following World War II, and the Convention on the Elimination of All Forms of Discrimination Against Women (1979) identifies it as a basic right with 189 countries currently being parties to this convention.